IsabellaCaspari/isabellas-angular-app/README.md

 ## Development server

 Change Node version `sudo n v12.20`
+Run `ng serve` for a dev server.
 Password:

+## Deployment
+Run `ng build`
+Open Isabellas-angular-app/dist
+Copy and paste to https://github.com/IsabellaCaspari/isabellacaspari.github.io Push and open a private tap to see all changes

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.